syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Add-Hyperlinks-in-Excel.md

 # Add Hyperlinks in Excel

-A hyperlink is a reference to a specific location, document or web-page that the user can jump to by clicking the link in a cell.
+A hyperlink is a reference to a specific location, document, or webpage that the user can jump to by clicking the link in a cell.
 Hyperlinks are easily recognizable because this is a text highlighted with underlined blue color.

 The following code shows how to add hyperlinks in Excel with Interop and XlsIO for .NET.